 - ¼ cup sesame seeds, plus 2 tablespoons for sprinkling on top

 - ⅔ cup honey

 - ¼ cup canola oil

-- 1 egg white, beaten with 1 tablespoon water for egg wash
+- 1 large egg white, beaten with 1 tablespoon water for egg wash

 - Start by whisking together the whole wheat flour, the unbleached flour, the oats, seeds, and salt in a large mixing bowl.